 Autogain brightness and timeout are stored in a json file which can be edited in Notepad and similar text editors.
 You can find these files under the data folder within the LumaviewPro folder.

-In the data folder you will find the current.json file.
+In the data folder you will find the settings.json file.
+After opening and closing LVP, a new entry called current.json will be created and used from then on.